Nat3z/SkyTweaks/README.md

 extension.saveConfig();
 ```

 Congratulations!
-You have successfully added the Skyblock Secret Mod ExtensionsAPI into your mod!
+You have successfully added the SkyTweaks ExtensionsAPI into your mod!

 # Features